-Rumor: Samsung Intercept getting Android 2.2 starting tomorrowAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Samsung Intercept getting Android 2.2 starting tomorrowAlex Wagner - Editorial Director of News and Content

 The Samsung Intercept probably wouldn't be one of the first devices that springs to mind when you ask someone which Android phones would be updated in the near future, but a recent leak shows that that's precisely what may happen.
 A newly-leaked document sent to the folks at Android Central shows that the Intercept could be set to receive Android 2.2 (sorry, no Gingerbread) as soon as tomorrow, December 17th.
 Included in the upgrade are some bug fixes, including one that wouldn't allow access to Google's own website, the addition of TeleNav GPS, and the ability to use your handset as a mobile hotspot for a mere $29.99 per month.